HestHub/nix-config/blog.md

 So, there are still some minor "issues" that I would like to remedy, and with [Flakes](https://nix.dev/concepts/flakes) and [Home Manager](https://nix-community.github.io/home-manager/), I think I will be able to resolve them.

-I'm unsure if handling app logins through config is possible or even desirable.
-Perhaps a private Github gist with secrets and access tokens could handle it.
-But I have to look into that kind of fine-tuning in the future.
+Is handling app logins through config possible or even desirable?
+A private Github gist with secrets and access tokens could handle it.
+But I have to look into that fine-tuning in the future.

 Speaking of the future, I might as well provide my current TODO list for NixOS while I'm at it, in no particular order: